Panic Bar Installation Buda Texas - (512)523-4550

 Why commercial buildings use panic bars

-Panic bars are used on commercial exit doors because they provide a fast and simple way to leave the building from the inside.
-During an urgent situation, people should not have to stop and think about twisting a knob, locating a key, or figuring out a lock function.
-A horizontal exit device allows the latch to retract with direct pressure, which helps support smoother egress when time and clarity matter most.
+Panic bars are installed on commercial exit doors because they give people a fast and simple way to leave the building.
+During an emergency, nobody should need to search for a key, turn a small knob, or figure out a lock function.
+A horizontal exit device releases with a push, helping people move out with less confusion and delay.

 How panic bars function on exit doors

-A panic bar, also called a crash bar or exit device, is mounted across the interior side of an exit door.
-When the bar is pushed, the latching mechanism retracts and the door opens outward.
-The motion is designed to be straightforward and reliable, which is why these devices are widely used on emergency exits, stairwell doors, rear service exits, and other commercial openings where fast egress is important.
+A panic bar, also called an exit device or crash bar, is mounted across the inside face of a door.
+When pressure is applied to the bar, the latch retracts and the door swings outward.
+The design is simple on purpose, making it useful for emergency exits, stairwell doors, service doors, and other commercial openings where quick egress matters.

 Reasons to install panic hardware in Buda